 Groups of artists on social media are going through a rough patch.
-This is due to Non-fungible tokens causing catastrophe to the online world.
+This is due to non-fungible tokens causing a catastrophe in the online world.
 Some social media users are wary and skeptical and have chosen to lock their accounts and block unknown accounts to lose their hard-earned sweat.

 However, the plan is that if your purchase brings you into the Ethereum blockchain ledger, you will have something to say that the piece of art belongs to you.

 The environmental impact of NFTs is gradually becoming more popular, especially with people